My Favorite Videos

 Science Proves Traditional Golf Ball Position Is Wrong

 Are you tired of hitting shots fat and thin?
 Do you have inconsistent divots?
+Do you know if you have the correct golf ball position?

 There's one thing you need to do before anything else: